 When a problem occurs as a result of a bad plugin configuration, the plugin authors and developers can sort it out and update the version in question.
 After that, it is mandatory to have the latest version if you want to secure your site.

 By using a powerful CMS for your business, you can’t afford not to have a fast, clean, optimized, and fully-functional WordPress site.
 It’s all about what your target users want and what type of website is beneficial to them.
-Good functionality means that you have thought about the best way possible to provide users with an enjoyable experience that shows them the value of what you have to offer.
+Good website functionality means that you have thought about the best way possible to provide users with an enjoyable experience that shows them the value of what you have to offer.